Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ---v

 ### 🚧 Configuring Barriers with xcm-builder: XCMV3 notes!
-- `WithComputedOrigin<(InnerBarrier, LocalUniversal, MaxPrefixes)>`: Scans up to `MaxPrefixes` instructions for origin-alterers (`DescendOrigin` or `UniversalOrigin`) and the evaluates the inner barriers with the new computed origin. **Key to distinguish between barriers for derivative locations or for origins trying to send a message for themeselves**.
+- `WithComputedOrigin<(InnerBarrier, LocalUniversal, MaxPrefixes)>`: Scans up to `MaxPrefixes` instructions for origin-alterers (`DescendOrigin` or `UniversalOrigin`) and the evaluates the inner barriers with the new computed origin. **Key to distinguish between barriers for derivative locations or for origins trying to send a message for themselves**.

 Notes: To meet our example usecase, we only need the relay to have free execution.
 Hence using `AllowUnpaidExecutionFrom` should be enough.